gedeschaines/IK_Solver/README.md

 The following images and hyperlinked video clips depict the motion of two dimensional (2D) and three dimensional (3D) 4-link revolute joint serial chains as the end-effector moves from its initial position towards a moving target.
-Although 14 seconds (140 frames \@ 10FPS) are shown, it takes 11.12 seconds for the 2D link chain to reaches it's target and 5.48 seconds for the 3D link chain to reach it's target.
+Although 14 simulation seconds (140 frames \@ 10FPS) are shown, it takes 11.12 seconds for the 2D link chain to reaches it's target and 5.48 seconds for the 3D link chain to reach it's target.
 In both cases the end-effector moves to a predicted intercept point along the target's path of motion.
-Joint rotation clamping and rotation rate limiting is used to provide a more realistic simulation of the link chain's movement.
+Joint rotation clamping and rotation rate limiting are utilized to provide a more realistic simulation of the link chain's movement.

 2D 4-Link Frame 0 | 2D 4-Link Frame 140